Clássicos do Cinema - Turma da Mônica: Horacic Park

-In the first story, Mauricio de Sousa finds a way to bring the dinosaurs back to life with the help of Franklin by creating a technology capable of turning the dinosaurs in his drawings into real dinosaurs.
+In the first story, Mauricio de Sousa finds a way to bring the dinosaurs back to life with the help of Franklin by creating a technology capable of turning his dinosaur drawings into real dinosaurs.
 Mauricio decides to create a dinosaur park on an island known as Solar and invites Monica, Jimmy Five, Smudge, and Maggy to visit the island.
-However, they are surprised by Captain Fray who has taken over the studio with the help of a Tyrannosaurus rex, intending to use the technology to dominate the world with dinosaurs, but his plans are ruined with the help of Franklin who finds a way to make Horacio giant which scares away the Tyrannosaurus that was helping Captain Fray.
+However, they are surprised by Captain Fray who has taken over the studio with the help of a Tyrannosaurus rex, intending to use the technology to dominate the world using the dinosaurs.
+His plans are ruined with the help of Franklin, who finds a way to turn Horacio into a giant, scaring Captain Fray's T-Rex sidekick.
 Mauricio then decides to give up on making a dinosaur park and changes his plan to create a park for Monica.

 The continuation of the story was released in the following edition of Clássicos do Cinema under the title "Imundo Perdido: Horacic Park" (The Lost Dirty One: Horacic Park), being an adaptation of The Lost World: Jurassic Park.
-In the second story, the characters decide to take a vacation on the neighboring island known as Morna when they are suddenly attacked by a Compsognathus, which kidnap Smudge and take him to Captain Fray, who stole Franklin's machine and reprogrammed it to transform the cute dinosaurs from Mauricio's drawings into real dinosaurs.
-Captain Fray transforms Horacio into an adult evil T-Rex who kidnaps Mauricio and then flees to the city.
-Monica and her friends try to stop Horacio's attack, Captain Fray reappears and tries to eliminate Monica and her friends with a laser gun which leads Horacio to recover his memories when he see his old friends in danger.
-Horacio defeats Captain Fray and returns to normal.
-The saga ended in February 2009 in issue #12, making reference to Jurassic Park III.
-In the third story, the characters return to Solar Island to take a vacation again, now accompanied by Junior.
+In the second story, the characters decide to take a vacation on the neighboring island known as Morna.
+They are then attacked by a Compy, which kidnaps Smudge and takes him to Captain Fray.
+Captain Fray transforms Horacio into an adult evil T-Rex, who kidnaps Mauricio and then flees to the city.
+Monica and her friends try to stop Horacio's attack, but Captain Fray reappears.
+He tries to eliminate Monica and her friends with a laser gun, but seeing his friends in danger, Horacio recovers his memories.
+He defeats Captain Fray and returns to normal.

+The story ended in February 2009 in issue #12, making a reference to Jurassic Park III.
+In the third story, the characters return to Solar Island to take a vacation, now accompanied by Junior.
 However, Mauricio and Junior get separated and end up on Morna Island.
-Searching for Mauricio and Junior, Monica and her friends decide to go to Morna Island to look for them.
-Upon arriving on the island, they discover that Captain Fray and the Sewer Creatures have transformed into dinosaurs after a failure using Franklin's machine.
-As a Spinosaurus, Captain Fray tries to capture Mauricio and his characters, but ends up returning to normal when Franklin appears with a weapon capable of reversing the transformation.
+Monica and her friends decide to go to the island to look for them.
+Upon arriving on the island, they discover that Captain Fray and the Sewer Creatures have transformed into dinosaurs due to a failure while using Franklin's machine.
+Now in the form of a Spinosaurus, Captain Fray tries to capture Mauricio and his friends, but Franklin uses a weapon to reverse the transformation and turn him back to normal.